 Dream-to-Goal Summer Research Program

-Bridges to the Baccalaureate
+VCU Bridges to the Baccalaureate

 - Learn about the process of research: how to analyze data and present your findings

 - Work with research faculty on a daily basis and conduct research in VCU laboratories

 - Receive one-on-one academic advising and attend workshops on academic success, financial aid, and career development.

 - Attend seminars on biomedical and behavioral research